BMCARDONA/deep_work_tracker/README.md

 ...
 ```

-_Note that a date in the “Date” column should be in the format `MM-DD-YYYY`_
+_Note: a date in the “Date” column should be in the format `MM-DD-YYYY`._

-4. Run the script:
+4. In your `MONTH_YEAR` directory, run the following script:

 ```
 python update_monthly_summary.py
 ```

-The following files will be generated:
+Three files will be generated:

 - `monthly_summary.md`
 - `figures/monthly_breakdown.png`
 - `figures/daily_breakdown.png`

-For the `MONTH_YEAR` example directory above, `monthly_summary.md` will contain `monthly_breakdown.png`, which will look like this:
+For the default `MONTH_YEAR` directory above, `monthly_summary.md` will contain `monthly_breakdown.png`, which will look like this:

 ![Bar Chart](MONTH_YEAR/figures/monthly_breakdown.png)